llvm-git-migration/llvm-project/llvm/docs/CommandGuide/llvm-objdump.rst

   Display the content of the LLVM offloading section.

+.. option:: --offload-fatbin

+  Extract all clang-offload-bundler fat binaries.
+Can be specified with :option:'--arch' to dump fat binaries for specific archs only.

 .. option:: --prefix=<prefix>

   When disassembling with the :option:`--source` option, prepend ``prefix`` to